 If you want to learn more about how to successfully ask for a favor in a professional setting, read our in-depth guide on the blog:

-Examples for asking for an update professionally
+Examples of asking for an update professionally

 If you’re looking for a more appropriate substitute for “just checking in”, here are some useful phrases and examples you can use when asking for an update.